lcrosvila/ai-music-detection/README.md

 ### Download prepared dataset

-You can download the dataset from: (need to fill this)
+You can download the dataset from: [TODO]

 Otherwise, you can create your own by scraping Suno and Udio and calculating the Essentia descriptors and CLAP embeddings.